adriaan29A/moby/README.md

 Game Mode

 The object of the game is to find a path between two different entries through their shared synonyms.
 Common synonyms (high frequency) cost the most, less commonplace ones cost less, range spans 7 orders of magnitude.
 Finding any path can be challenging.
 I added a concept of "cheats" to the game because it would be just too hard to play otherwise.
 They play something akin to a "par" score in golf.
 In game mode (see below) click the ">>" button (fwd/next) and you will be navigated 1 step to the next synonym along a minimum cost path path towards the target.
 This is true for any location you happen to be - repeatedly clicking ">>" will always take you to the target along the/a minimum cost path.
-Dyjkstra's algorithm in action!
+Dijkstra's algorithm in action!
 The #cheats is tracked as a second component to the score and the two (cost, #cheats) comprise your compound game score.
 The #jumps (navigations) is informational.
 Not to overemphasize the metrics, the idea here is to provide a semi-structured way of browsing through the work with a little playful competitiveness thrown in.

 To play -